Information for landlords

 Housing Benefit gives help towards housing costs for people on low income.
 For example, people receiving Income Support, Jobseeker's Allowance, Pension Credit, or working but on a low wage.

 The person who makes the claim must be liable or must be the partner of the person who is liable to make payments in respect of the dwelling that they occupy as their home.

-If the person is not also making a claim for Income Support, Jobseeker's Allowance, Employment Support Allowance or Pension Credit, then they should make a claim direct to the council.
-This is done on an application form which can be obtained by telephoning our Customer Services on 01623 457400 or calling in at one of our district offices.
+If the person is not also making a claim for Income Support, Jobseeker's Allowance, Employment Support Allowance or Pension Credit, then they should make a claim direct to us.
+This is done on an application form which can be obtained by:

 What information is required about the tenancy?

 The Tenancy Agreement may not provide all of the information that we need and we may require additional information as requested on the form.